pkirkham/pkirkham.github.io/_drafts/2025-11-23-viscosity-modelling.md

 | 5 | Aromatic Ring | 0.0 | 20.0 |
 | 6 | Cyclic Ring | -0.45 | 250.0 |

 The Orrick and Erbar viscosity applies to pure components only, and cannot be applied to mixtures.
-Furthermore it is not recommended for use at high temperatures or pressure above atmospheric.
+Furthermore it is not recommended for use at high temperatures or pressures above atmospheric.

 [Other GCM method?
 Reichenberg (1974, 1977, 1979) for gas.
 Sastri-Rao (1992) for liquid.]